weblab-workshops/todo-react/README.md

 Here is the finished product we are aiming for:
 ![HW4](img/hw4.gif)

 This README contains both step-by-step instructions and hints.
+Solutions will be in separate files, also linked in this document.
 At first, we recommend you scroll only far enough to see the instructions, and try to do what we ask on your own.
 Even for things like cloning the repository!
 Try to see if you remember the git commands before directly copying the commands.

-Still, if you get stuck, feel free to refer back to this README.
+Still, if you get stuck, feel free to refer back to this README, scrolling a bit more to see the hints.
+After trying your best, go ahead and compare to the linked solution.

 We don't have branches for every step, so just try your best to follow along.
 There is a branch with staff solutions, so when you get through this README, we'll have you checkout to there and see what we did.